O wonder!

 ....academics and policy analysts often use real income as a proxy to measure living standard.
 But this focuses on cash-income alone and leaves out the possible effects of non-cash income on the well-being of individuals.
 Non-cash incomes such as use of stock of consumer durables, goods and services received as gifts, assistance, health, recreation, etc. affect the people’s standard of living.
 Thus, standard of living of an individual or group of individuals is determined by their access to resources, which comprise of both cash and non-cash income.

-We can go further – the higher standard of living from a certain level does not
+We can go further – the higher standard of living from a certain level does not necessarily brings higher happiness at all!

 The developed ones in fact react much more on non-commercial aspects of the happiness, such as healthy environment, job stability, friendly community, good family life, social activities, efficient government services, public security etc. However the developed nations also make sure, that their levels of happiness are built on the "strong foundations" of the misery of the developing world. (but about this we shall talk more in details later);